Jishaxe/fquery/README.md

 #### When `action` is `function`
 Returns an instance of the `fQuery.doAction` function, with an array of elements bound as `this`.

 `action` is used as a callback function to iterate through each element in the list.
 The first two arguments provided to the callback are always the current element, and the index of that element in the `this` array.

 The `acargs` array is then used to populate the rest of the arguments to the callback, i.e., arguments provided after the callback are then passed to the callback, just like how arguments passed after the 2nd argument of `setTimeout` are then passed to the callback.
+// ^ good using setTimeout as an example here, helped me understand

 If the callback returns `false`, then that element will not be included the array that gets bound to the return instance of `doAction`
+// so it also doubles as filter as well as forEach? maybe should be a seperate method, it might be easy to forget this and return false for some other reason by accident

 ```javascript
 // returns a doAction instance where the "this" array contains all divs on the page
 var $divs = fQuery('div');